 of TER Chemicals

-Are you looking for chemical raw materials, specialty chemicals and food additives?
-We can supply them.
-In guaranteed quality, at stable prices, packed appropriately for transportation and delivered punctually.
-Do you need advice on choosing chemicals and/or raw materials or on the product formula?
+TER Nordics assortment consists of a wide range of chemical raw materials, speciality chemicals and food additives.
+We have been convincing our customers for years with guaranteed quality, stable prices, transport-friendly packaging and punctual delivery.
+Do you need advice on the selection of chemicals and components or on product formulation?
 We are there for you.
-You can find our solutions for the relevant product area by clicking on the corresponding symbol.
+You can find our solutions for the respective product area by clicking on the corresponding symbol.

 Everything you need for the strongest of bonds